enspirit/bmg/README.md

 # Bmg, a relational algebra (Alf's successor)!

-Bmg is a relational algebra implemented as a ruby library.
+Bmg is a relational algebra implemented as a Ruby library.
 It implements the [Relation as First-Class Citizen](http://www.try-alf.org/blog/2013-10-21-relations-as-first-class-citizen) paradigm contributed with [Alf](http://www.try-alf.org/) a few years ago.